Skip to Content

 Elevated Nitrates in Local Drinking Water

 Elevated concentrations of nitrates in our drinking water are the strongest indicator of human contamination.
-The Teton Conservation District found elevated nitrates in parts of Hog Island, Snake River trailer park, parts of Kelly, Pub Place which is directly above Melody Ranch homes, and Old West Cabins in South Park.
-Hoback Junctions groundwater already exceeds the EPA’s maximum allowable nitrate concentration.
+The Teton Conservation District found elevated nitrates in parts of Hog Island, Snake River trailer park, parts of Kelly, Pub Place which is directly above Melody Ranch homes, Old West Cabins in South Park, and Alta.
+Hoback Junction groundwater already exceeds the EPA’s maximum allowable nitrate concentration.

-The U.S. drinking water standard for nitrate of 10 mg/L nitrate (as nitrogen) was first set in 1962 in order to protect against infant methemoglobinemia (Blue-baby syndrome).
+The U.S. drinking water standard for nitrate of 10 mg/L nitrate (as nitrogen) was first set in 1962 to protect against infant methemoglobinemia (Blue-baby syndrome).
 Other health effects were not considered.

 Firmer protection plans are needed.